emmorts/buffercodec/README.md

 BufferCodec allows you to efficiently and easily create buffers by chaining together calls to write basic data types to buffers and other way around.
-It uses [Typed Arrays](https://developer.mozilla.org/en/docs/Web/JavaScript/Typed_arrays) which is makes this package available for usage to both, browsers and Node environment.
+It uses [Typed Arrays](https://developer.mozilla.org/en/docs/Web/JavaScript/Typed_arrays) which makes this package readily available for both, browsers and Node environments.

 [![Build Status](https://travis-ci.org/emmorts/buffercodec.svg?branch=master)](https://travis-ci.org/emmorts/buffercodec)